Tutorial - Vocal Removal and Isolation

 - Delete the copied track (click in the at the top left of its Track Control Panel)

-- Use the steps above to create a track with vocal isolation.
+- Use the steps above to create a track with isolated vocals.

-- Then import the original song into Audacity again and try this Nyquist plug-in elliptice.ny to move the bass frequencies to center.
+- Import the original song into Audacity again.
+Download the Bass to Center Nyquist plug-in and install it.
+Use this plug-in to move the bass frequencies to center.

-- Then remove the drums from the center by inversion.
+- Remove the drums (and the vocals) from the center using .

 Using an instrumental track to isolate the vocals